What’s in the Confined Space Course?

 - Contains other hazards such as unguarded machinery or cut points

 If you’re an employer, it’s your responsibility to assess whether or not a confined space should require a permit.
-If you’ve already assessed that risk is high, then it’s your responsibility to train employees (side note, if you'd likelearn the four levels of confined space training required by OSHA), and monitor who is allowed to operate within the space.
+If you’ve already assessed that risk is high, then it’s your responsibility to train employees ( learn the four levels of confined space training required by OSHA), and monitor who is allowed to operate within the space.

 It’s a good idea to distribute permits only to employees who you feel understand the dangers within the confined space and feel confident entering.
 OSHA doesn’t require any formal education or certification for an employee to enter a confined space, although they do ask that the employee be a competent person.